A full spectral-timing model to map the accretion flow in black hole binaries: the low/hard state of MAXI J1820+070: Modelling the variability

 where $f_{\mathrm{K}}(r)=(1/2\pi)r^{-3/2}(c/R_{\mathrm{g}})$ is the Keplerian frequency.

-\citealt{Ingram_2011} set the parameters $B=0.03$ and $m=0.5$ from the relation between the QPO frequency, assuming that this is caused by Lense-Thirring precession, and {\it low-frequency break} in the broad-band variability.
-However, here we are assuming that the low frequency break is set by $\mathrm{P}_{1}$, so we treat $B$ and $m$ as model parameters and revisit the origin of $\mathrm{P}_{1}$ in the next subsection.
+\cite{Ingram_2011} set the parameters $B=0.03$ and $m=0.5$ from the relation between the QPO frequency (assumed to be from Lense-Thirring precession) and low-frequency break in the broad-band variability (assuming this is set by fluctuations propagating from the outer edge of the hot flow).
+Here instead we allow $B$ and $m$ in the hot flow to be free parameters as we do not model the low-frequency break (which is from $\mathrm{P}_{1}$) in this subsection.